guilhermekuni/guilhermekuni/README.md

  - Gatsby
  - GraphQL

-### In this github, you will find many of my study projects, feel free to ask or suggest anything! 😄 💬
+### In this profile, you will find many of my study projects, feel free to ask or suggest anything! 😄 💬

 <br />
 <p align="center">